 The Most High God needed to learn obedience?
 To whom?
 The Most High God needed to be perfected?

-"Then he (Jesus, the Lamb OF God) came and took the scroll out of the right hand of Him (God the Father) who sat on the throne."
+"Then he (Joshua, the Lamb OF God) came and took the scroll out of the right hand of Him (God the Father) who sat on the throne."
 (Rev. 5:7)

 The Most High God is taking a scroll from the Most High God?